tenkeyless/keras_site/content/korean/docs/guides/functional_api/_index.md

 For details, read the model [serialization & saving]({{< relref "/docs/guides/serialization_and_saving" >}}) guide.

-## Use the same graph of layers to define multiple models
+## Use the same graph of layers to define multiple models {#use-the-same-graph-of-layers-to-define-multiple-models}

 In the functional API, models are created by specifying their inputs and outputs in a graph of layers.
 That means that a single graph of layers can be used to generate multiple models.